hazelcast/hazelcast-reference-manual/src/HazelcastJet.md

 ![Note](images/NoteSmall.jpg) ***NOTE:*** *This chapter briefly describes Hazelcast Jet.
 For detailed information and Jet documentation, please visit [jet.hazelcast.org](https://jet.hazelcast.org/).*

+## Overview

 Hazelcast Jet, an Apache 2 licensed open source project and built on top of the Hazelcast IMDG platform, is a distributed processing engine for large data sets.
+It reuses some features and services of Hazelcast IMDG, but it is a separate product with features not available in IMDG.

 With Hazelcast IMDG providing storage functionality, Jet performs parallel execution to enable data-intensive applications to operate in near real-time.
 This parallel execution is achieved by using green threads (threads that are scheduled by a runtime library or VM) to optimize the utilization of the computing resources.
 Jet uses directed acyclic graphs (DAG) to model the relationships between individual steps of the data processing.
 Therefore, it can execute both batch- and stream-based data processing applications.

 Hazelcast Jet is appropriate for applications that require a near real-time experience such as sensor updates in IoT architectures (house thermostats, lighting systems, etc.), in-store e-commerce systems and social media platforms.
 Typical use cases include the following: